Novelle Francis

-Novelle E. Francis Jr. is a politician from the United States Virgin Islands and Vice President of the Legislature of the Virgin Islands.
+Novelle E. Francis Jr. is a United States Virgin Islands politician, and current senator of the Legislature of the Virgin Islands.
+Francis served as President of the Legislature twice, from 2019 to 2021 and again from 2023 to 2025.
+He also served as Vice President of the Legislature of the Virgin Islands from 2021 to 2023.
 Prior to becoming a Senator, Francis was the Police Commissioner of the United States Virgin Islands Police Department.